 In many situations, organizations think they need real-time processing from positioning sensors.
 The truth is that in many scenarios, near-real time will suffice and can even meet needs more effectively.
-Whether it’s tracking equipment in a hospital, locating employees on a large corporate campus, or even tracking moving vehicles in manufacturing facilities, there are different use cases where real-time and near real-time thrive.
+Whether it’s tracking equipment in a hospital, or even tracking moving vehicles in manufacturing facilities, there are different use cases where real-time and near real-time thrive.

 Real-time vs. near real-time

 While the absolute definition is debated, the answer is quite simple: real-time is instant, whereas near real-time is delayed (whether that’s by a few milliseconds or a few hours).